C-Level/frontend-case-study/README.md

 - Render app on server (Server Side Rendering)  (** Will be considered a plus **)
 - Deploy the app up and running to a server.   (** Will be considered a plus **)
 - Send the project through a VCS so we can track your commit history.

+## Additional Features

+- You can create a search page that list movies by searched criteria.
+- You can limit the movies shown on page by 10 and paginate the remaining results.

+## Hints

+- Immutability
+- Debouncing
+- Scoped styling